Productivity revolutions and the most misunderstood man in history

 Few figures in the history of management have had a greater impact than Frederick Winslow Taylor.
 The irony is that there have also been few who have been so greatly misunderstood and so gravely misquoted.

 Frederick Winslow Taylor was born in 1856 to a wealthy family in Philadelphia.
 Poor eyesight forced the very talented young man to give up on the idea of going to Harvard and becoming a lawyer like his father.
 Instead, almost by accident, he went to work in a pump-manufacturing company whose owners were friends of the Taylor family.
 At that time, industrial work was far beneath the attention and interest of wealthy and educated people.
-Taylor, very exceptionally, started as a manual worker and gained shop-floor experience at the Enterprise Hydraulic Works.
-He experienced the conditions personally and saw from the inside what was going on.
+Taylor, very exceptionally, started as a manual worker and gained shop-floor experience at the company, the Enterprise Hydraulic Works.
+He experienced the factory conditions personally and saw from the inside what was going on.
 As a result, he was the first person to talk openly about poor manual work efficiency.
 What ultimately started his study of work was not interest in productivity, but his disgust with the growing hatred between employers and employees.
 Taylor thought, contrary to Karl Marx, that this conflict was unnecessary.

 His mission was to make workers more productive so that they could earn more money.
 In contrast to what many writers claim, Taylor’s main motivation was not efficiency, but the creation of a society in which owners and workers had a common interest.